 Workflow activity

-Close ticket with solu tion
+Close ticket with solut tion

 100000 Printer does not work Work in progress ServiceDesk Created: Oct 24, 2016

 Additional information

 + Add a comment / attachment

 ACF opened

 100000 Printer does not work Work in progress ServiceDesk Created: Oct 24, 2016 ×

 Close ticket with solution Enter the feedback of the customer

 Was the processing fast enough?

-Please select ~
+Please select ×

 Were you treated kindly?
 Please select ~

 Could the problem be solved?

 Please select ~

 Save Cancel

-Figure 151: Performing a workflow activity in CM.
-Track
+Figure 158: Performing a workflow activity with ACF in CM/Track

-Creating a Ticket in CM.Track
+Creating a Ticket in CM/Track

-Customers can create new tickets using CM.Track provided that their CM.Track profile contains the required permissions.
+Customers can create new tickets using CM/Track provided that their CM/Track profile contains the required permissions.
 They have to carry out the following steps:

 - 1. The customer clicks Create ticket in the main menu. - 2.
-The customer fills out the data fields on the Create ticket screen and adds a comment.
+The customer fills out the data fields on the Create ticket screen.
+Depending on the individual configuration of the CM system, he might have to add a comment.
+Otherwise, the comment is optional.
 Optionally, he can also add an attachment. - 3.
 The customer clicks the Create Ticket button to save the ticket.